Amatlán de Cañas

 It is bordered on the north by the municipalities of Ahuacatlán and Ixtlán del Río; on the east, west, and south by the state of Jalisco.
 (Map.)

 The Nahuatl word Amatlán, “place where there is an abundance of amate and paper”, is composed of the words “Amtl”, tree known as “Ámate and Paper” and “Tlán”, place where there is an abundance of.
 When the municipality was created the word cañas was incorporated because of the presence of sugar mills (trapiches) in the region.

+In 2023, Amatlán was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 Amatlán is mainly mountainous with 85% of its surface in mountains and 15% in semi-flat areas.
 There are several peaks with Cerro Alto the highest at 2,080 meters.
 The municipal seat itself is located at an elevation of 740 meters.

 The main rivers are the Río Ameca, which forms the boundary between the states of Nayarit and Jalisco and the Río Amatlán, which rises in the Pajaritos mountains, southeast of Ixtlán del Río.